maindev/testandset-site/content/_index.md

       - title: No language Barrier
         image: images/language.png
         content: |-
-         Focus on developing greater products, we commit to provide a hassle-free deployment process .
+         With focus on developing greater products, we commit to provide a hassle-free deployment process .
 The API integrates seamlessly in your deployment process without any dependency on the scripting language.
   - section_id: usecases
     type: section_usecases
     background: white